What you see: A carton of raw eggs left out overnight.

-Eat or toss: This depends entirely on where in the world you are!
-If you’re in a country like the U.S. that typically refrigerates its eggs, then toss.
+Eat or toss: This depends on where in the world you are!
+If you’re in a country like the U.S. that typically refrigerates its eggs, the official advice is to toss, though read on for more nuance.
 If you’re in a country where eggs are sold and stored at room temperature, go ahead and eat.
-The safety difference lies in how the eggs were processed before they landed in your kitchen.
+The difference lies in how the eggs were (or were not) washed before they landed in your kitchen.

 Let’s say you live in Boston.
-After a crazy, late night, you wake up in your Harvard Square apartment, looking forward to a breakfast of poached eggs.
-But when you get to the kitchen you are horrified to discover that the eggs you picked up yesterday are sitting on the kitchen counter, not in the fridge.
+After a crazy, late night, you wake up in your Beacon Hill apartment, looking forward to a breakfast of poached eggs.
+But when you get to the kitchen you are horrified to discover that your eggs are sitting on the kitchen counter, not in the fridge.

-This is when I leap out of the computer screen and tell you, “No!
-Don’t do it!”
+This is when I leap out of the computer screen and say — hold on!

 To wash or not to wash eggs